The Firm (1989 film): Plot

-Clive Bissel (nicknamed "Bex", or "Bexy") is a married man with a baby son.
+Clive Bissell (nicknamed "Bex", or "Bexy") is a married man with a baby son.
 He is the leader of a hooligan firm known as the ICC (Inter City Crew).
 His wife no longer approves of his activities as a football hooligan, which contrast to his respectable job as an estate agent.
 Even when his baby son injures himself with a craft knife Bexy has carelessly left lying around, he is unwilling to give up violence as he admits it gives him a "buzz".
 Conversely, Bexy's father shows acceptance of his son's lifestyle, happily taking a group photograph of the 'tooled up' gang and boasting of similar activities in his own era.
 However, he feels that Bex and his friends have gone soft because they now use weapons and worry too much about strategy, instead of just getting on with fighting rival mobs.

 The film begins with a rival gang called "The Buccaneers" vandalising Bexy's Ford Sierra XR4x4 and spraying graffiti in a football dressing room while Bexy and his mates are playing football.
 Bexy's nemesis and leader of the Buccaneers, Yeti, then drives a white Volkswagen Golf GTi cabriolet across the football pitch.

-With an imminent international football tournament in Holland, Bexy wants to form a 'National Firm' - comprising several rival gangs - big enough to take on the well organised and large international hooligan groups.
+With the imminent European Championship tournament in West Germany, Bexy wants to form a 'National Firm' – comprising several rival gangs – big enough to take on the well organised and large international hooligan groups.
 Bexy meets leaders from other firms in the Tower Hotel in London, including the Buccaneers.
 The other gangs like the idea, but do not like the idea of Bexy being top boy.
 The rival firms then agree to fight each other in order to determine who will lead the new, amalgamated firm into Europe.